SpeedCodeNpo/ng-exercises/README.md

 ### Assignment goals :

-- Practice these RxJs reactive skills:
+- Practice RxJs by building a "bare-bones" Observable:
-  - Create a "bare-bones" Observable, Observer & Subscription.
+  - Observer with Synchronous & Asynchronous emissions.
-  - Synchronous & asynchronous Observable
+  - Subscription with Observer as argument.
-  - Manage a full Subscription Lifecycle (Teardown ,  Error , Complete & Unsubscribe)
+  - A full Subscription lifecycle (Complete, Error, Unsubscribe & Teardown )

 ***
 ## Assignment spec :